systek/dataflow/README.md

 [![Build Status](https://travis-ci.org/systek/dataflow.svg?branch=master)](https://travis-ci.org/systek/dataflow)

 # dataflow

-A small library, which lets you define tasks (called steps) and their dependencies among each other, and then execute them (in parallel if allowed) according to their dependency graph.
+A Java library, which lets you define dependencies between tasks (called steps) and then execute the entire graph.
+Steps which have no unresolved dependencies are executed first - in parallel.

 ## Usage
 ```